Trade directory · Post Falls metro · Idaho

 Insurance Minimums

-General liability minimum $300,000 per occurrence.
+General liability insurance minimum $300,000 required for Idaho electrical contractor license.
 Workers compensation required if employing others.
-Bonding requirements vary by project size and municipal contracts.
+Bonding requirements vary by project scope and may be required by local jurisdictions.

 § C · Path to license